contextworks/Cascading-Class-System/CCS-Standard.md

 Standard Definition, Edition 1
 ==============================

 1. The \app namespace is reserved and known as "the project namespace".
-It is an artificial clean global namespace.
+It is meant as an clean artificial global namespace.

 2. Each module defines it's code in it's own UNIQUE namespace (eg. \foo\core,
-\bar\database, etc), which is mapped to the module path.
+\bar\database, etc), which is mapped to the module's path.
 There is no relationship between the path and the namespace other then that classes in the path use the namespace they are mapped to.
 Each module must map to an unique namespace, or the \app namespace, which is not restricted to one module.
 Modules MAY choose to map to the \app namespace directly if they are SPECIFIC to the project (ie. non-reusable, final, or not intended as reusable), to allow for simpler code by avoiding redundant namespace notation.

     * no class in the CCS should ever be defined global; the equivalent to